-Withdrawal from College: A student who withdraws from the college must see his/her assigned Student Success Coach to complete an exit interview.
-All necessary forms can be obtained in the Office of Student Success.
-Students are not considered to be withdrawn officially until these forms are completed and all financial obligations to the college have been met.
-Written request is required to withdraw from classes.
-This may be made in person at the Office of Academic Success or by fax or mail.
+Withdrawal from College: All necessary forms to completely withdraw from a term/semester can be obtained in the Office of Academic Success.
+Students are not considered to be withdrawn officially until these forms are completed.
+A written request is required to withdraw from classes.
+This may be made in person at the Office of Academic Success or by fax, email, or mail.
 Refer to the college calendar for the last day in the semester to drop a course.
 For flex courses and other courses with unusual lengths, contact the Office of Academic Success for the last day to withdraw.